DrCurry/ConnectTheDots/README.txt

 Possible solution, have the window closing event run on a seperate thread

 Work in progress
-Create a function for the distance formula so that
+Create a function for the distance formula